Steak ‘n Shake Embraces Bitcoin Payments: Navigating the Tax Implications

 IRS Enforcement and Compliance

-While the IRS typically does not audit small discrepancies in tax filings, the introduction of more stringent reporting measures is on the horizon.
-Centralized exchanges like Coinbase and Kraken will soon be required to report more detailed transaction data to the IRS.
+The IRS usually ignores minor discrepancies in tax filings, but stricter reporting rules are coming.
+Centralised exchanges like Coinbase and Kraken will soon have to share more detailed transaction data with the IRS.

-This increased transparency means that even small transactions, such as a $15 meal at Steak ‘n Shake paid with Bitcoin, will be reported to the government.
-Zltakin warns, “If you dispose of even a small component of your Bitcoin amountโฆ that is going to be reported to the government.”
+This added transparency means the government will see even small transactions—like a $15 meal at Steak ‘n Shake paid in Bitcoin.
+Zltakin cautions, “If you dispose of even a small component of your Bitcoin amount… that is going to be reported to the government.”

 The Push for a De Minimis Exemption